RdM6/lotto-csbme/README.md

     - https://brew.sh/
 2. After the installation check the version via terminal with this command:
     - brew -v
-3. Then execute this command in terminal:
+3. Then execute this command in the terminal:
    - brew install pdm
 4. Check the version of PDM with this command:
    - pdm --version